RESETHACKER-COMMUNITY/What-Is-RESETHACKER/README.md

 - 1st June 2022
 > Vikram one of the founder of ResetHacker community started working on new mission to Bring Infosec community, group and leader together that solve community challenge, problem, create culture and provide value to Infosec community.

+- 4th may 2022
+> ResetHacker launches **Bugbounty-Helpdesk** on ResetHacker github, to giving community full assistance with Bug bounty FAQ, bugbounty setup, bugbounty wordlists,  bugbounty checklist,  bugbounty mindmap, bugbounty Methodology and other resources.

 - 1st April 2021
 > ResetHacker Team will be offline from social media platform and only taking the on private projects.